hapax/hapax.github.io/assets/simple-qm.md

 To check this, we can apply another polariser with angle $\theta_2 =
 \theta_1$.
-The intensity after the second polariser is exactly the same, $I_2 = I_1$, suggesting that all the photons are allowed through!
+The intensity after the second polariser is exactly the same, $I_2 = I_1$, so all the photons are allowed through!

 This suggests two rules for polarisers: